Existence and Regularity of Invariant Graphs for Cocycles in Bundles: partial hyperbolicity case

-Let us consider a type of topology space which has a \emph{uniform topology} structure but might be not globally metrizable, i.e. it is locally metrizable.
-That the space is \emph{not} assumed to admit a metric sometimes is important for us when we deal with e.g. the immersed manifolds (see \autoref{immeresedM}), foliations with leaf topology or bundles with fiber topology (these manifolds might not be metrizable or non-separable, see \autoref{fake}), or non-manifolds (for instance the lamination with leaf topology, see \autoref{holonomyL}).
+Let us consider a type of topological spaces which have a \emph{uniform topological structure} but may not be globally metrizable.
+That the space is \emph{not} assumed to admit a metric is sometimes important for us when we deal with, e.g., immersed manifolds (see \autoref{immeresedM}), foliations with leaf topology or bundles with fiber topology (these manifolds may not be metrizable or separable, see \autoref{fake}), or non-manifolds (for instance laminations with leaf topology, see \autoref{holonomyL}).